apache/druid/docs/development/extensions-contrib/iceberg.md

 - It does not handle Iceberg [schema evolution](https://iceberg.apache.org/docs/latest/evolution/) yet.
 In cases where an existing Iceberg table column is deleted and recreated with the same name, ingesting this table into Druid may bring the data for this column before it was deleted.
 - The Hive catalog has not been tested on Hadoop 2.x.x and is not guaranteed to work with Hadoop 2.
 - Iceberg V2 delete file support (position deletes and equality deletes) is only available for tables in **Parquet** format.
 ORC and Avro V2 tables are not currently supported.
+- For V2 tables with delete files, a configured `flattenSpec` with fields is rejected at ingestion time, since the native delete-applying reader can't apply it.
+Only `binaryAsString` is honored from the `inputFormat` in that path.